beteyemane/connect-4/README.md

  ```

 ### Future features
 If I had more time, I would've like to expand on my AI version of my game.
-Currently on the player vs computer mode, the computer generates a random move.
-I would like to make it so that the computer
+Currently on the player vs computer mode, the computer generates a random move and to provide more of a challenge to the user, i'd create an algorithm thatmake the computer intelligent.

 I would have liked to add a scoreboard and possibly different levels where the game is played against the clock.
 I would have also like to have added a home and back button.